Gordon Hayward Is Done Layin' Low

 Some of his scoring burden will be alleviated in Boston.
 The Celtics were the third-best three-point shooting team in the league last year and were seventh in scoring.
 Plus, there's Uncle Drew breathing the same backcourt oxygen and hungry for the ball.
 On the other end of the spectrum, they were a dismal 27th in rebounding.
 Hayward might be able to help in that area more than you think, as he accumulated 8.2 rebounds per 100 possessions last season.

 But his primary responsibilities will remain getting buckets and playing wing defense.
-It’s just that now he’s going to have to wear the LeBron stopper hat in crucial playoff games if the Celtics want to get over the hump and dethrone the Cavs.
-The Irving trade—which sent Kyrie to Cleveland in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic, and a 2018 first-round draft pick—deepened the growing rivalry between the Cavaliers and the Celtics.
+It's just that now he's going to have to wear the LeBron stopper hat in crucial playoff games if the Celtics want to get over the hump and dethrone the Cavs.
+The Irving trade—which sent Kyrie to Cleveland in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic and a 2018 first-round draft pick—deepened the growing rivalry between the Cavaliers and the Celtics.

 Hayward was in his summer home of San Diego, taking in a horse race at Del Mar Racetrack when the news came in: He was no longer the only new guy in town.
 The stage was now even bigger, the lights brighter, and he'd have to share that stage with Kyrie Irving, who has something to prove to himself and to a media that often doubts his ability to lead a team on his own.